 More importantly (and different from edge computing solutions), the cloud allows physical automation systems to feed data to external, AI-enabled software platforms—many of which can enable more in-depth business intelligence and reporting; sophisticated predictive analytics; and easier remote control.
 This also allows organizations to eliminate physical silos—sending data from various systems and locations to one central program for analysis and reporting, for instance.

 What if your robots analyzed and acted on data for you?
 They’re headed there, with the aforementioned autonomic capabilities.
 In fact, IoT-enabled robotics can “communicate” and assess system activity in real-time to prioritize and assign/reassign tasks among individual components.
 In the same vein, automated systems can deliver their own predictive maintenance alerts or make predictions about supply restocking needs based on past production history.

 If you’re in the market for a new way to increase your organization’s data maturity, Automate is the best place to explore the latest and greatest automation breakthroughs for businesses big and small.
-Register for free and join us May 22–25, 2023, in Detroit, Michigan.
-And get a sneak peek of all the technology in our Automate Preview Series.
+Register for free and join us May 6–9, 2024, in Chicago, Illinois.

 « View All Blogs